How to incorporate veganism into geography

 As the above past paper questions show, veganism can be applied in several different ways to both GCSE and A-level geography.
 Have a look at the following resources to include in your classes:

-Download digital version
+Download the digital version

 More information